 "Who I Am" features nine real people with disabilities.
 Rather than be defined by disability, these individuals are the sum of their many life roles which includes working in jobs they love.
 The message of "Who I Am" is to remind us to see one another for who we are and what we can contribute.

 - View the "Who I Am" PSA

-- Visit the “Who I Am” Toolkit page to meet the cast and for information on how to order posters and a DVD containing accessible versions of the PSA along with a discussion guide, available in both English and Spanish
+- Visit the “Who I Am” Toolkit page to meet the cast and for information on how to order free posters and an accessible DVD with discussion guide, available in both English and Spanish

 The "Because" Campaign, which includes the "Because" PSA, posters and discussion guides, was released in January 2013.
-Since then, it has aired more than 103,000 times on television and cable stations nationwide, at the Indianapolis 500 automobile race, on electronic billboards alongside interstate highways, and many meetings, conferences, and presentations.
-"Because" reflects ODEP's priorities to increase expectations by youth with disabilities, their parents, teachers, coaches, mentors, and future employers play in shaping the career aspirations of youth with disabilities.
+Since then, it has aired more than 112,000 times on television and cable stations nationwide, at the Indianapolis 500 automobile race, on electronic billboards alongside interstate highways, and many meetings, conferences, and presentations.
+"Because" reflects ODEP's work around youth with disabilities, and the important roles that parents, teachers, coaches, mentors, and future employers play in shaping the career aspirations of youth with disabilities.
 Together, "Because" and "Who I Am" have been ranked in the top 1% of all PSAs as reported by Nielsen Media Research.

 - View the "Because" PSA

-- Visit the “Because” Toolkit page to meet the cast and for information on how to order posters and a DVD containing accessible versions of the PSA along with a discussion guide, available in both English and Spanish
+- Visit the “Because” Toolkit page to meet the cast and for information on how to order free posters and an accessible DVD with discussion guide, available in both English and Spanish

 "I Can" The award-winning 2010 campaign